 - Do I need to order the Pathway Planner or Poster in order to understand my personal StrateGene DNA results?

 - What are the major differences between the old StrateGene Genetic Analysis Tool Report (using 23 and Me or Ancestry) and the new StrateGene Genetic DNA test?

 - How many total SNPS and genes are evaluated with StrateGene?

 - Are there restrictions on countries or USA states that can order it?

 - Can I use my raw data from AncestryDNA or 23andMe through the new StrateGene Report?

-- Can I do StrateGene if I am pregnant or breastfeeding?
+- Can I take the StrateGene DNA test if I am pregnant or breastfeeding?

 - Will StrateGene report on the "Super Seven" Genes as outlined in the Dirty Genes book?